akg-10/Flappy-Bird/README.md

   or

-- You can run the `StartFlappy.py` in the directory
+- You can run the program using `python StartFlappy.py` or `python3 StartFlappy.py` commands using commandline in the directory
 >It automatically executes commands to run the JAR file

+  or

+- If you are on Windows, you can simply run the game by opening `Flappy_Bird.bat`